dsuryd/dotNetify-Elements/DevApp/server/Docs/RadioGroup.md

-﻿The element to accept input of a single selection out of a set of options.
+﻿The element to accept single selection input from of a set of options that are visually represented as radio buttons.

 [inset]